Minimise space and costs

-As an extreme example, you may be using double wall boxes as you believe you need this additional strength to protect your items in transit.
-However, theoretical and physical testing can reveal if this material is actually required.
-In many cases it is not.
+As an extreme example, you may use double wall boxes as you believe you need this additional strength to protect your items in transit.
+However, theoretical and physical testing can reveal if this material is required.
+In many cases, it is not.

 Whilst the material saving is not frequently this extreme, even swapping standard board grades can save a significant amount of space when stacked in your warehouse.

 You typically see a reduction in delivery costs as the transit is more efficient (i.e. you take delivery of more boxes in a single load).
 Thinner or lighter-weight materials usually cost less themselves.
 And they boost your environmental credentials through more efficient use of resources.

 An important caveat is that testing the new material is essential.
 It is no use making the savings if the performance of your packaging suffers and you end up with increased levels of damage, returns and disgruntled customers.

 If in doubt, speak with an experienced packaging designer.

 Use improved forecasting

 Whilst this can be tricky to implement if you do not have the facts and figures readily available, improving your forecasting of usage can help to reduce storage requirements.

 In fact, struggling to forecast accurately can be one of the signs that you should consider a fully vendor-managed inventory.

 The aim is to ensure that you have varying amounts of packaging in stock at different points to meet demand as required.